 The UPF rating is very crucial, especially when you are planning to hike or trek in peak summer, or in a desert area, where there is a high risk of UV exposure.

 Nylon and Polyester clothing mixed with spandex is a good choice for hot weather cargo pants.
-Care must be taken to choose clothing of lighter colors like white, beige, ivory and tan because these colors absorb the lesser amount of heat as compared to dark colors, keeping you cool.
+Care must be taken to choose to clothe of lighter colors like white, beige, ivory, and tan because these colors absorb a lesser amount of heat as compared to dark colors, keeping you cool.

-For colder weathers, protection from the cold temperature, wind and moisture are the important factors to consider while looking for pants for outdoor hiking and trekking.
+For colder weather, protection from the cold temperature, wind, and moisture are the important factors to consider while looking for pants for outdoor hiking and trekking.

 For winter pants, synthetic fabrics like nylon and polyester are preferred, since these materials allow breathability and wicking while keeping the cold out.